DerekZhang0000/EECS690_Research/README.md

 ![ff_single_features](./plots/ff_single_features.PNG)

-These features seemed to be higher in quality compared to backpropagation.
+These features seemed to be similar in quality compared to backpropagation.
 There are no fragmented or non-digit features.
-Instead, there are "negative features", or features that represents negative (fake) inputs.
+Instead, there are "negative features", or features that represent negative (fake) inputs.
-The negative features seem accurate too, showing incorrect encodings.

 ## One vs All Models